 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-Face.
-And then I'll go to the Window menu, choose Arrange, and choose Match All, so that we can see that same portion of the image inside the other windows.
-And notice, by the way, that my windwos have rearranged, so that my original image is first, blue to gray is second, and luminence only is last.
-All right now I'm going to swtich over to the channels panel.
-So that you can see that every one of these images is an RGB image.
-So, it contains the RGB composite here at the top, along with the three independent channels, red, green, and blue.
+that we can see that same portion of the image inside the other windows.
+And notice by the way, that my windows have rearranged so that my original image is first, Blue to gray is second and then Luminance only is last.
+All right now I'm going to switch over to the Channels panel, so that you can see that every one of these images is an RGB image.

-So you go up to the Image menu, choose Mode, and switch from RGB color, in our case, to LAB color.
-And what that does is, it extracts the luminance information as you can see here, indicated by lightness, from A and B. And A and B don't stand for anything, but what they indicate is, in the case of B, if I were to go ahead and turn on that channel as well.
-You can see we've got what's known as the temperature information.
-That is, everything, from yellows to the blues.
-Whereas I were to turn off B/g, and turn on A/g, then we're seeing what's known as the tint information.
+And what that does, is it extracts the luminance information as you can see here.
+Indicated by Lightness from A and B, and A and B don't stand for anything.
+But what they indicate is in the case of B, if I were to go ahead and turn on that channel on as well, you can see we've got what is known as the Temperature Information.
+That is everything from the yellows to the blues.
+Whereas if I were to turn off B and turn on A, then were seeing what's known as the Tint Information.

 Get unlimited access to all courses for just $25/month.Become a member